mainflux/et/README.md

 ![Go Report Card][grc]
 [![License][LIC-BADGE]][LIC]

-This is a server to receive and store information regarding mainflux deployments.
+This is a server to receive and store information regarding Mainflux deployments.

 The summary is located on our [Website][website].